UbiquityDotNET/Llvm.NET/docfx/articles/Samples/Kaleidoscope-ch7.md

 There are a few conditions for using mem2reg correctly.

 1. mem2reg is based on alloca: it looks for and promotes alloca.
 It does not apply to globals or heap allocations.
 1. mem2reg only looks for alloca instructions in the **entry block** of the function.
-Placing allocas for all variables, in all scopes, in the entry block ensures they are executed only once, which makes the conversion simpler.
+Placing Alloca instructions for all variables, in all scopes, in the entry block ensures they are executed only once, which makes the conversion simpler.
-1. mem2reg only promotes allocas whose only uses are direct loads and stores.
+1. mem2reg only promotes Alloca instructions whose only uses are direct loads and stores.
 If the address of the object is passed to a function or any pointer math applied the alloca is **not** promoted.
-1. mem2reg only works on allocas of first class values (such as pointers, scalars and vectors), and only if the array size of the allocation is 1.
+1. mem2reg only works on Alloca instructions of first class values (such as pointers, scalars and vectors), and only if the array size of the allocation is 1.
 1. mem2reg is not capable of promoting structs or arrays to registers.
 (The SROA pass is more powerful and can promote structs, unions and arrays in many cases)